nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 - G6: is only instantiated if it is used
 - G7: has a prototype that demonstrates all the above capabilities (see 'Proposed Solution')
 - G8: disabling a plugin is as simple as turning it to OFF, in contrast to having multiple `#ifdefs` scattered across the codebase
+- G9: it must be possible to create tests for external plugins in the directory of the external plugin itself

 # Non-Goals
 A registry that: